vtodd15/vtodd15.github.io/aurora/README.txt

 		-Purchased balloons can be swapped between in the Collectibles menu, along with other externally downloaded balloons -Gifts can be given to Aurora from the Collectibles menu -AP (Aurora points) are earned through games, passing time with Aurora open, and achievements (claimed using the Misc -> Stats menu)
-		-Achivements include work sessions done and times Aurora has been petted/booped Misc
+		-Achievements include work sessions done and times Aurora has been petted/booped Misc
 		-Thumbnail updated
 		-Night mode added in config.
 Aurora will no longer bug you to go to sleep.
 		-Extra collision added on her main surface
 		-More random dialogue
+		-New minigame added: Higher or Lower
 	???
 		-If you boot up Aurora on Halloween, or late at night, there's a chance something eerie will happen...
 (Spooky content must be enabled)